No1tan1ts3d/Combine_log_and_coderefractor/README.md

 ## Clone this repo and directly execute run.py using python.

 Steps:
-*Clone this repo.
+- Clone this repo.
-*Open a terminal.
+- Open a terminal.
-*Run the command:
+- Run the command:
-bash

 ````
 python run.py
 ````